A Stochastic Large-scale Machine Learning Algorithm for Distributed Features and Observations: Analysis

-Theorem \hyperref[thm:3]{3} guarantees that SODDA finds good quality solutions when using an appropriate learning rate $\gamma$ and batch size $L$.
+Theorem \ref{thm:3} guarantees that SODDA finds good quality solutions when using an appropriate learning rate $\gamma$ and batch size $B$.
+Notice that although methods of type SVRG achieve linear convergence to the exact solution in expectation under a constant step size, SVRG performs the exact full gradient after every certain number of iterations which would trigger emergence of communication under the doubly distributed setting and is unnecessary especially in early iterations.
 In addition, based on (\ref{eq:thm3-1}), there is a trade-off between the accuracy and the convergence rate.
-Although reducing the learning rate $\gamma$ or batch size $L$ narrows down the error bound $\frac{C_3ML^3\gamma}{2M_2}$ and contributes significantly to a more accurate convergence, the constant convergence rate $1-\frac{2M_2L}{M}\gamma$ suffers greatly since it increases and gets closer to 1, which leads to a slower convergence rate.
+Although reducing the learning rate $\gamma$ or batch size $B$ narrows down the error bound $\frac{C_4dB^3\gamma}{2\xi}$ and contributes significantly to a more accurate convergence, the constant convergence rate $1-\frac{2\xi B}{d}\gamma$ suffers greatly since it increases and gets closer to 1, which leads to a slower convergence rate.